Weather Warnings - Flood Advice - Central District

 Dandenong And Bunyip)

-In the 24 hours to 9 AM Friday widespread rainfall totals of between 30 mm and
+In the 24 hours to 9 am Monday, rainfall totals of 10 to 80 mm have been

-50 mm were recorded in the Greater Melbourne catchments, with an isolated total
+recorded in the Greater Melbourne catchments, with the higher totals (50 to 80

-Rainfall totals of up to 10 mm have been forecast for the Greater Melbourne
+Showers, with totals of 5 to 10 mm are forecast for the remainder of Monday.

-The Bureau of Meteorology in conjunction with Melbourne Water are monitoring
+The Bureau of Meteorology in conjunction with Melbourne Water will continue to

 Note: This Flood Watch means that people living or working along rivers and